Header graphics: Explain that stuff

 What are the drawbacks of carbon offsetting?

-The main criticism levelled at carbon offsetting is that it avoids dealing with the real problem: the damage you're causing in the first place.
+The main criticism leveled at carbon offsetting is that it avoids dealing with the real problem: the damage you're causing in the first place.
 Scientists who chart the problem of global warming tell us the solution lies in making deep cuts in rising greenhouse-gas emissions; paying up instead isn't solving the problem.
 It's like accepting you're doing wrong by driving too fast and repeatedly paying your ticket for speeding instead of changing your behavior and driving more slowly.
 As English environmental journalist George Monbiot puts it: "You buy yourself a clean conscience by paying someone else to undo the harm you are causing."

 Another problem is that the benefits of carbon offsetting may be hard to quantify: if you pay to plant trees, exactly how much carbon dioxide will they remove from the atmosphere during their lifetime?
 Enough to justify your long-haul flights?
 You have no way of knowing.
 If the projects you're funding would have happened anyway, without your help, you've provided no additional benefit to the planet—you've done the damage, without question, but your "offset" hasn't made up for it.
 Other problems with offsets include the fact that they're often voluntary (at least, for individuals) so they don't change collective behavior in the way that carbon taxes (taxes on polluting behavior) often can.